SGShuman/ground_game/README.md

 In many of the swing states, if each party mounts an effective ground game, then nothing is gained or lost.
 In Ohio, where there was a 3% difference in vote share in 2012 in favor of the Dems, an average ground game gives a 3% shift in favor of Obama.
 In states where the margin is less close, the ground game matters even less.

 But much can change between now and election day.
 Some states may have smaller projected voting gaps (although wider is more likely).
 For Florida and New Hampshire and those hypothetical states this model can be used to find the most important counties to place field offices in.
 And help develop an overall strategy.

+### Next Steps
+The unit of analysis for this research was the county level.
+However, as counties are contiguous, it is not at all clear that this is an appropriate unit of analysis (although it is a convenient one).
+Next steps could focus on both a more granular approach and the causes or predictors or ineffectiveness in a field office.
+Clues as to what could make the Republican ground game more effective could be very important.

 #### References